inBeat/inbeat-website/content/top-influencers/instagram/architecture/colombia/_index.md

 ---
-title: Top 10 Architecture Instagram Influencers In Colombia In 2023
+title: Top 10 Architecture Instagram Influencers In Colombia In 2024
 description: >-
-  Find top architecture Instagram influencers in Colombia in 2023.
+  Find top architecture Instagram influencers in Colombia in 2024.
 Most popular hashtags: #architecture #nature #travel #city.
 platform: Instagram
 hits: 23
-text_top: Analyze the most popular Instagram profiles on inBeat.
+text_top: Discover the most popular Instagram profiles on inBeat.
-text_bottom: inBeat has 23 Instagram influencers like this in Colombia for you to connect with.
+text_bottom: Our platform has 23 Instagram influencers like this in Colombia for you to work with.
 profiles:
   - username: "js.archidrawing"
     fullname: >-